Menu

 What is the median home price in Greater Moncton right now?

 As of February 2026, the median sale price in Greater Moncton is $375,000, representing a 5.8% increase compared to February 2025.
-This figure captures all residential property types across the region.

 Is Greater Moncton a buyer's or seller's market?

 At 5.4 months of inventory, the overall market is balanced but leaning toward buyer-favourable conditions.
 However, this varies significantly by district.
 Riverview West (1.6 months) is a seller's market, while Riverview East (17.0 months) is firmly a buyer's market.
-The answer depends entirely on where and in which price band you are looking.

 Why are so many listings expiring?

 The primary driver is pricing.
 When approximately 69 listings expire for every 100 that sell, it signals that a significant number of properties are entering the market above what buyers are willing to pay.
-Longer days on market and a more cautious buyer pool compound the issue.
-Sellers who price based on sold comparable data are far more likely to sell within their listing term.

 How long are homes taking to sell in Moncton?